ToothlessRider/MST_Notes/CC_notes_MST.md

 Isn't built on DOM or modeled after DOM
 It is an opern source project with Apache-style license

 <hr>

-Q. What are Web Services ?
+Q27.
+What are Web Services ?
 Ans.
 Web services are an XML based phenomena
 * They are those services which can be defined and accessed through a standard URI ==( Uniform Resource Identifier )==
 * Works on message exchange protocol which is based on XML